 Crowdfunding tends to work best for single products that appeal to a specific, narrow, and passionate audience.
 As Shopify puts it, “Your product has to be something they can’t pick up at Walmart, and not easily found online.
 There has to be a community that craves your product for a problem that’s not being solved right now.”

 If that describes your product, crowdfunding might be a good fit.
 Dedicated platforms like Kickstarter, Indiegogo and RocketHub are obvious solutions, but if you want to customize the look and feel of your store, you’re better off with Shopify.
-Some themes come with built-in pre-ordering and goal-tracking features, or you can use an app to add functionality to another theme, as Taylor Stitch has done in the “Workshop” section of their store.
+Some Shopify themes come with built-in pre-ordering and goal-tracking features, or you can use an app to add functionality to another theme, as Taylor Stitch (seen above) has done in the “Workshop” section of their store.

 Do one thing well

 That’s all you need: one thing.
 Nothing more.
 No distractions.
 No kidding yourself that you can be the master of everything.
-By focusing on just one product, you’ll be able to hone in on the details that make it unique and interesting, without the noise of “options” and “variety” in your ear.
+By focusing on just one product, you’ll be able to home in on the details that make it unique and interesting, without the noise of “options” and “variety” in your ear.
 You can focus on creative enhancements, attentive customer service, effective marketing, and you can do your one thing better than anyone else.